MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 The next choice is about the first module name.
 Modules are the `.py` files which contain python code.
 The default for this is the `repo_name`, but we will change this to avoid confusion (the module `molecool.py` in a folder named `molecool` in a folder named `molecool`??).
 For now, we'll just name our first module `functions`, and this is where we will put all of our starting functions.

-Another thing the CookieCutter checks for is your email address.
-Be sure to provide a valid email address to the cookiecutter (it must have an `@` symbol followed by a domain name, or the cookiecutter will fail.).
-Note that your email address is not recorded or kept by the software.
-Your email is asked for insertion into created files so that people using your software will have contact information for you.
+Another thing that CookieCutter checks for is your email address.
+Be sure to provide a valid email address to `cookiecutter` (it must have an `@` symbol followed by a domain name, or `cookiecutter` will fail.).
+Note that your email address is not recorded or kept by the CookieCutter software, itself. `cookiecutter` inserts your email address into generated files so that people using your software will have contact information for you.

 #### License Choice
 Choosing which license to use is often confusing for new developers.
-The MIT license (option 1) is a very common license and the default on GitHub.
+The MIT license (option 1) is a very common license, and the default on GitHub.
 It allows for anyone to use, modify, or redistribute your work with no restrictions (and also no warranty).

 Here, we have chosen the `BSD-3-Clause`.
 The `BSD-3-Clause` license is an open-source, permissive license (meaning that few requirements are placed on developers of derivative works), similar to the MIT license.
 However, it adds a copyright notice with your name and requires redistributors of the code to keep the notice.
 It also prohibits others from using the name of the project or its contributors to promote derived products without written consent.